anthonymcglone2022/style-guidelines/README.md

 ## 6. Indexes

-There should be guidelines on the organisation and the number of levels in an index.
+There should be guidelines on the organisation of indexes.

 - Guidelines on how to best index *task*, *concept* and *reference* topics on a website.
 - Guidelines on how to best index other items (e.g. book index).